Posted March 27, 2019

 A true force to be reckoned with the infrastructure, power; and substantial technical, financial, and material resources behind nation state-sponsored cyber attacks is unparalleled.
 State-sponsored threat actors are typically well-funded and sophisticated, and – as the name suggests – sponsored or supported by a government entity.
 This support doesn’t always come in the form of money, but sometimes direction.
 These attackers are more calculated and measured and are known to play the “long-game,” meaning they deploy tactics and attacks that grant them access to your systems and networks quietly, possibly hanging around for months or years.
 Nation-state activity has included distributed denial of service (DDoS) attacks, destructive wiper malware, disinformation, influence operations, and cyber reconnaissance of critical infrastructure.
 Though nation-states targeted other government entities in the past, they are aiming for new targets—like your organization to gain access to your sensitive company data.

 One of the better-known nation-state attacks is the massive NotPetya ransomware outbreak that according to some researchers is still considered the single most expensive computer security incident in history.
 A little background: conflict between Ukraine and Russia has resulted in the cyber arm of the Kremlin reaching across the Russian border into Ukraine many times.
 This caused power outages and destroyed terabytes of Ukraine’s data.
-The political tension and undeclared war had been going on for four years by 2017.
+The political tension and undeclared war had been going on for four years.
 By using Ukraine as a testing ground for its cyberwar tactics, Russia left doors open in the form of software vulnerabilities that they could re-enter whenever they wanted.
 One of these open doors provided the perfect passageway for NotPetya—the fastest-propagating malware ever— to enter.
 Russian military hacking groups deployed the malware to target Ukraine, but the effect was global almost instantaneously.

 Damage from NotPetya affected global shipping magnates, multi-national pharmaceutical companies, financial services organizations, and food manufacturers.
 It caused $10 billion in damage worldwide.
 Modern state-sponsored cyber attacks reach farther than traditional warfare ever could, and the results can be catastrophic in all industry verticals.
 NotPetya exploited a software vulnerability that had a known fix—many of the organizations impacted by NotPetya could have avoided this fate if they had patched this vulnerability.
 While there is no single answer to defending against nation-states, one of the easiest defenses is patching and updating your systems as soon as a fix is available.

-Motivation: Financial gain/profits
+Example Tactics & Motivation: Financial gain/profits

 Best Defense: Good cyber hygiene